Are you about to turn 65?

 Medicare Open Enrollment

-Each year in the fall — this year October 15, 2014 through December 7, 2014 — there is an Open Enrollment period during which you can switch plans.
+Each year in the fall — October 15 through December 7 — there is an Open Enrollment period during which you can switch plans.

 This can be a little tricky because it’s not so easy to switch ALL types of Medicare plans.

-You can switch traditional Medicare, Medicare Advantage, and Part D plans each year.
+You can switch Medicare Advantage and Part D plans each year.

 However, switching from one Medigap plan to another often requires a health evaluation.
 And you can be rejected for new Medigap coverage or face a rate increase based on any health issues you may have developed.